thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 * Nov 26th: [Interactive look at life from outside of Time](/blog/2020/11/26/weekly-alignment-discovering-our-deepest-desire/).
 We will move in and out of different locations in our (life)time-space continuum.
 [Find your deepest desire](/blog/2020/11/26/weekly-alignment-discovering-our-deepest-desire/)

+* Dec 3rd: [Discover Your Super Power](/blog/2020/12/04/weekly-alignments-discover-your-super-power/).
+What innate power do you have without even knowing it?

+Upcoming program plan for now:

-* Dec 3rd: Who are we without our past self or future self?
+* Dec 10th: Who are we without our past self or future self?
 What opportunities does this awareness offer?

-* Dec 10th: Listening to our Self in realtime.
+* Dec 17th: Listening to our Self in realtime.
 How do we stay connected to higher self voice when things are going awry?

-* Dec 17th: What parts of ourselves can we release as we go into 2021?
+* Dec 24th: What parts of ourselves can we release as we go into 2021?
 What will we have to give up?
 What can we gain?

+* Dec 31st: (no session on 5th Thursdays)  Be well!

-* Dec 24th: What have we learned from 2020?
+* Jan 7th: What have we learned from 2020?
 How will we show up for ourselves from now onward?

-* Dec 31st: (no session on 5th Thursdays)  Be well!

-Going forward, the curriculum will adjust based on attendee questions and input.
+Live and interactive, the curriculum will adjust based on attendee questions and input.
 Lots of clarity and positive energy assured!

 ## Questions ##